Rent 2025/26

 Frequently asked questions

 Our rent increases are set within a limit that is set by the Government called the Government Rent Standard.
-Under this, rents can increase by inflation (Consumer Price Index) plus 1%.
+Under this, rents can be increased by inflation (Consumer Price Index) plus 1%.
+CPI is a measure of inflation that reflects changes in the cost of living.

-Rents are set each year based on the Consumer Price Index figure in September plus 1%, which was 6.7% in September 2023.
-Rents will, therefore, increase by 7.7% for social, extra care and older persons properties, in line with the Government Rent Standard.
-More information will follow in rent letters which are sent in February.
+Rents are set each year based on the Consumer Price Index figure in September, which was 1.7% in September 2024, plus 1%.
+Based on this, rents will increase by 2.7% for social, extra care and older persons properties, in line with the Government Rent Standard.

 When will rents go up?

-Rents will change from 1st April 2024 for weekly, monthly, quarterly, and annual charge accounts.
+Rents will change from 1st April 2025 for monthly, quarterly, and annual charge accounts.
+Weekly rents will change from Monday 7th April.

 I claim Universal Credit.
 Do I need to do anything?

-For support in doing this contact our Income & Financial Inclusion team by calling 0300 555 0600 or emailing financialinclusionteam@onward.co.uk
+For support doing this contact our Money Advice team by calling 0300 555 0600 or emailing moneyadviceteam@onward.co.uk.

 I claim Housing Benefit.
 Do I need to do anything?